stefanBid/my-portfolio/README.md

 - Inclusion of `robots`, `canonical`, and `author` meta tags.
 - Ready for future Twitter Card and JSON-LD structured data integration.

-> The entire SEO system was designed by [MartianEulogio](https://www.linkedin.com/in/martina-eulogio-/), using a reactive and modular approach deeply integrated with Vue.
+> The entire SEO system was designed by [Martina Eulogio](https://www.linkedin.com/in/martina-eulogio-/), using a reactive and modular approach deeply integrated with Vue.